Last updated on May 9th, 2023.

 - Website: Welcome to Fife

-The royal burgh is a perfect example of what Scotland’s fishing villages would have looked like 250 years ago and it’s thanks to the efforts of the National Trust for Scotland that the picturesque cobbled streets and warren of buildings have now been restored back to their former glory after years of neglect.
+The royal burgh is a perfect example of what Scotland’s fishing villages would have looked like 250 years ago, and it’s thanks to the efforts of the National Trust for Scotland that the picturesque cobbled streets and maze of buildings have now been restored back to their former glory after years of neglect.

 There are multiple places in Culross (pronounced cooross) that have featured in Outlander so I’ll just highlight a few of my favourites below.